Apply to Study Abroad at PCA

-You may send your portfolio as a pdf via wetransfer.com, as a link to your own website with a specific selection of works identified as your portfolio, or you may create an account on slideroom.com and submit it there using the link parisedu.slideroom.com.
+You may submit your portfolio via PCA’s Application Form or as a link to your own website with a specific selection of works identified as your portfolio, or you may create an account on slideroom.com and submit it there using the link parisedu.slideroom.com.
 You will be required to pay a $12 fee to slideroom for this service if you elect this option.

 Required for all liberal studies applicants

 The writing should reflect your best writing.
 You should submit a recent piece of academic writing.
 We are looking for evidence of good writing, research and analytical skills as well as proper spelling, punctuation and grammar.